 An important element of CTA's workforce development plan is the Second Chance Program.
 The program continues to provide valuable training, educational and career opportunities to Chicago residents who are met with challenges re-entering the workforce.
-To date, more than 1,300 people have participated in this invaluable program and more than 360 program participants have secured permanent employment with the CTA, with several later promoted to management-level positions.
+To date, more than 1,500 people have participated in this invaluable program and more than 400 program participants have secured permanent employment with the CTA, with several later promoted to management-level positions.
 Many others have secured permanent jobs elsewhere because of their successful experience at the CTA.

-In 2021 CTA will continue to pursue long-term priorities, which focus on improving service to customers.
-With the influx of State funds from the Rebuild Illinois Grant, the Agency will continue to make extensive investments in its bus and rail system, along with modernizing its infrastructure.
-The Red-Purple Modernization (RPM) project is one of five major construction projects the CTA has embarked on; RPM is a \$2.1 billion investment to modernize and add capacity to the CTA's busiest rail corridor.
-CTA awarded a contract to the Walsh-Fluor Design Build Team in 2018; Major construction began in October 2019 with the start of construction of a new Red-Purple Bypass north of the Belmont Red, Purple and Brown Line station; estimated construction completion of Bypass FY2021; structure and track renewal work along the corridor will also initiate in 2021.
-In addition, CTA continues to move forward with its planning for the proposed \$2.3 billion Red Line Extension (RLE) project between 95th and 130th streets.
+In 2022, CTA will continue to pursue long-term priorities, which focus on improving service to customers.
+The Agency will continue to make extensive investments in its bus and rail system, along with modernizing its infrastructure.

+The Red-Purple Modernization (RPM) project is one of six major construction projects the CTA has embarked on: RPM is a \$2.1 billion investment to modernize and add capacity to the CTA's busiest rail corridor.
+CTA awarded a contract to the Walsh-Fluor Design Build Team in 2018; CTA unveiled the Red-Purple Bypass in 2021 and began demolition and reconstruction of adjacent Red and Purple Line track structures north of Belmont; Lawrence to Bryn Mawr area construction of four stations and reconstruction of 6 miles of track, structure, and viaducts to begin in 2022 through 2024; Corridor Signal testing continues, installation of new signal system on 23 miles of track to be completed in 2024; Project Completion estimated 2025; In addition, CTA continues to move forward with its planning for the proposed \$2.3 billion Red Line Extension (RLE) project between 95th and 130th streets.
 The proposed 5.3-mile extension would include four new, fully accessible stations at 103rd Street, 111th Street, Michigan Avenue and 130th Street.
 In 2018, the CTA selected a preferred alignment for the extension, and awarded a Program Management Contract.
-The Program Manager will oversee final environmental review and preliminary engineering work necessary to ultimately seek federal funding for the project.
+The Program Manager oversees final environmental review and preliminary engineering work necessary to ultimately seek federal funding for the project.
 In 2019, the agency committed \$310 million to advance the project beyond Project Development phase.
-In 2020 RLE entered the Project Development Phase.
-Furthermore, as Your New Blue (YNB) finalizes Phase 4 Signal improvements from Jefferson Park to O'Hare and with the influx of State funds the agency is able to further modernize the Blue Line O'Hare branch.
-YNB will reconstruct the Harlem Bus Bridge at the O'Hare Harlem Station; it will also replace canopies at the Montrose and Irving Park Stations in addition to adding two new Blue Line substations and providing for traction power improvements along the O'Hare Branch.
-Lastly, CTA continues with its two new initiatives to modernize and improve the rail system: the Green Line Improvements and the Forest Park Branch on the Blue Line.
-The Green Line Improvements will enhance its infrastructure including track, substations, traction power cable replacement and all local traction power cables throughout the line system.
+In 2020, RLE entered the Project Development Phase.
+In 2022, CTA will publish a Supplemental Environmental Assessment (EA) and enter project into Engineering Phase.
+Furthermore, as Your New Blue (YNB) comes to an end with its final Phase 4 Signal improvements from Jefferson Park to O'Hare on the Blue Line CTA will continue to rehab other YNB stations throughout the line, CTA will begin reconstruction of the Harlem Bus Bridge at the O'Hare Harlem Station (FY2022-2024); it will also replace canopies at the Montrose and Irving Park Stations in addition to adding two new Blue Line substations and providing for traction power improvements along the O'Hare Branch.
+CTA will also continue with its two new initiatives to modernize and improve the rail system: The Green Line Improvements and the Forest Park Branch on the Blue Line.
+The Green Line Improvements will enhance its infrastructure including track, and station elements throughout the line system.
 The Forest Park - Blue Line Upgrades project is the first of four phases of the Forest Park Branch.
 It will provide for new track-work from Halsted to Illinois Medical District, rehabilitate the Racine station making it ADA compliant, advanced utility work, and add a new substation and traction power equipment at Hermitage.
+Lastly, continuing the agency's efforts to modernize and improve operations and delivery of service, the CTA is planning two projects to modernize two critical functions: Control Center functions, as well as Training and